-We’ve selected from the recent flurry of hokum found on recent Google searches; credit sweeps, credit profile numbers, “everything” tradelines, credit repair confusion and due diligence.
+We’ve selected 5 common mistakes from the recent flurry of hokum found on recent Google searches: credit sweeps, credit profile numbers, “everything” tradelines, credit repair confusion and due diligence.

 Mistake #1: Credit Sweeps.

 Credit is a multi-billion dollar industry, marred with bureaucrats, lobbyists, credit bureaus, banks, etc. If you think a guy with a keyboard and a five dollar per month hosting account with the shoddy website is somehow capable of breaking through the web weaved by a multi-billion dollar industry, then I am here to tell you that’s not the case, at all.
 There are mountains of laws that dictate the manner and speed with which items in your credit report can be challenged.

-Mistake #2: Credit Profile Numbers.
+Mistake #2: Credit Profile Numbers (CPNs).

-At the end of the day, they don’t get to choose what’s right or wrong or what’s legal or illegal; the government does.
+At the end of the day, companies don’t get to choose what’s right or wrong or what’s legal or illegal; the government does.
 So to the extent that you feel you’re right in pursuing and/or obtaining a credit profile number, please understand that your argument is not with us, it’s not with your friends and family or the business from whom you purchased a credit profile number… It’s with the United States government.

-Mistake #3: Everything Tradelines.
+Mistake #3: Buying Tradelines.

-Put quite directly, there is no such thing as seasoned primary tradelines, mortgage tradelines, boat trade lines, business trade lines, auto trade lines, etc. and what I specifically mean is that you cannot purchase these types of trade lines and have them added to your credit report.
+Put quite directly, there is no such thing as seasoned primary tradelines, mortgage tradelines, boat trade lines, business trade lines, auto trade lines, etc. What I specifically mean is that you cannot purchase these types of trade lines and have them added to your credit report.
 The reason authorized user tradelines exists at all is the result of complicated federal laws (namely the Equal Opportunity Credit Act of 1974 which was implemented by the Federal Reserve Board regulation B).
 These laws only contemplate authorized user status on revolving trade lines… nothing else.